cms-ml/documentation/README.md

 ./docker/run.sh build
 ```

-*within the root directory* of the repository to build the documentation, and
+to build the documentation, and

 ```shell
 ./docker/run.sh serve [PORT]
 ```

-to build and start a server.
-Just as above, the default port is 8000.
+to build and start the server process.
+Just as above, the default port is 8000 and updates of source files will automatically trigger rebuilding and reloading pages.

 ### Development